 Like Browny Sumatra coffee, this coffee is cultivated in volcanic locations that supply abundant nutrients to the soil and, thus, to the beans.
 Volcanica Coffee Company is unusual because its coffees are sourced from volcanic places, hence the smart name.

-This coffee is made entirely of Arabica trees that are over 250 years old.
+This coffee is made entirely of Arabica trees over 250 years old.
 In terms of substance and scent, these beans are slightly lighter than Sumatra beans.
-The medium roast also contributes to the lighter flavor and feel of this coffee.
+The medium roast also contributes to this coffee’s lighter flavor and feel.

 Java dutch estate Smokin beans coffee